beezwax/bzBond/packages/bzBond-claris/README.md

 3. Copy the contents of the [bzBond-addOn](bzBond-addOn) folder to the FileMaker Add-on folder:
 - macOS: `~/Library/Application Support/FileMaker/Extensions/AddonModules`
 - Windows: `Users\<YOUR_USERNAME>\AppData\Local\FileMaker\Extensions\AddonModules`
-4. In your target FileMaker file go into layout mode on any layout
+4. In your target Claris/FileMaker file go into layout mode on any layout
 5. In the left panel click the `Add-ons` tab
 6. Click the + icon and select bzBond-claris.
 It will be under the `Web` heading.